-27 For instance, the expansion of the families left homeless due to the earthquake and received housing compensation from the state years later, the lack of proper consideration of the change in the family composition within the framework of providing housing compensation, overcrowded conditions.
+25 For instance, the expansion of the families left homeless due to the earthquake and received housing compensation from the state years later, the lack of proper consideration of the change in the family composition within the framework of providing housing compensation, overcrowded conditions.
 The conditions and the offered amount of compensation were lower than the market price of the apartments, due to which the beneficiaries assumed additional credit obligations or were forced to purchase residential houses in rural communities at the price defined, or were not able to buy an apartment and were left homeless.

-month after transferring the amount of the first month of rent (60 thousand AMD).
-In this case, people's concerns are related, for example, to the availability of free housing stock in Gyumri, insufficient rent, and risks of overcrowding28.
+example, to the availability of free housing stock in Gyumri, insufficient rent, and risks of overcrowding26.
 So, under the current conditions of Gyumri city housing stock, families will not be able to obtain apartments.